XiaoyuLiang/i2d/README.md

-# i2d: An R Package for Simulating Data from Image to Evaluate Performance of Clustering Algorithms
+# i2d: An R Package for Simulating Data From Images and the Implications in Biomedical Research

-The R package i2d is a novel tool that allows simulating data extracted from image.
-Users can easily draw a simple image to create or simulate a complex data.
-The simulated data can be used to evaluate the performances of the clustering algorithms, especially in the fields of the single cell data analysis, such as trajectory analysis.
+The R package i2d is a novel tool that allows users to transform an image into a simulated dataset that can be used to extract and analyze the complex information in biomedical and biological research.
 The package also includes three novel and efficient methods for image clustering based on finding minimum spanning tree by Prim's algorithm, detecting communities by modularity optimization, and finding the branches of the backbone of minimum spanning tree.

 The package can be used for generating data sets for